-Know someone who needs a little help with Mother’s Day (or Father’s Day) gifts?
+Know someone who needs a little help with Christmas, Valentine’s Day, Mother’s Day, Father’s Day, or maybe birthday gifts?
 These tips on gifts kids can make may be useful!
+You’ll find ideas for toddlers and up.

-As I am sure you know, children usually love to make and give gifts to us parents.
+As I am sure you know, children usually love to make and give gifts to their parents or grandparents.
 I lost track of all the drawings I’ve received a long time ago.
 When my youngest son was 2 years old, he gave me drawings of “nice sharks” every day.
 Very cute.

-In this post, you’ll find plenty of ideas to put your kids to work on gifts for mom or dad.
+In this post, you’ll find plenty of ideas to put your kids to work on gifts for mom or dad (or someone else).
 I’ll start with gifts that even really young kids, like toddlers, can make.
-Further down you’ll find additional ideas for older children.
+Further down, you’ll find additional ideas for older children.

-(And by the way, even if I write about gifts for mom, most of these tips work equally well as gifts for dad.
-Well, maybe not buying nail polish, but you get what I mean… 🙂 )
+(And by the way, even if I write mostly about gifts for mom, most of these tips work equally well as gifts for dad, grandparents or even siblings. )

 Gifts All Kids Can Make (From Toddlers and Up)

-Here are some other things that younger children might enjoy giving to mom (or dad, of course):
+Here are some other things that younger children might enjoy creating (with the help of an adult, of course):

-- Dad can make breakfast for mom and the younger child can bring it to mom’s room and surprise her.
-Or even just be the one announcing breakfast, if the child is too young to carry anything.
+- Dad/mom can make breakfast for mom/dad, and the younger child can bring it to mom’s room and surprise her.
+Or even just be the one announcing breakfast if the child is too young to carry anything.
 Decorating mom’s plate with flowers can also be fun.

-- Make Mother’s Day signs and hang them around the home – even if there will only be signs with “nice sharks”, that will be a fantastic memory too!
+- Make Mother’s Day or Father’s Day signs and hang them around the home – even if there will only be signs with “nice sharks”, that will be a fantastic memory too!

-- Write a letter, a Mother’s Day card, or paint something to Mom on colorful paper.
+- Paint something on colorful paper.
 Glitter glue is fun for most toddlers and young kids.

-- Print out a Mother’s Day template for kids to color and present to mom.
+- Print out a Mother’s Day, birthday, or Christmas template for kids to color and present to their parent.

-- Use construction paper to make a hanging sign spelling out the word love.
+- Use construction paper to make a hanging sign spelling out the word love, mom, dad, grandma, etc.

 - Slightly older children can really enjoy creating necklaces and similar with beads.

-- Painting and decorating a photo frame and have dad put in a picture of the child.
-I did this together with my oldest son for Father’s day once.
+- Painting and decorating a photo frame and having Dad put in a picture of the child.
+I did this together with my oldest son for Christmas once.
 He painted the frame and then glued glass beads that looked like diamonds (according to him) onto the frame.
 He enjoyed it despite usually hating every kind of crafting when he was little.

 - Dad and the children can bake her a cake and sing “Happy Mother’s Day To You”.
 Baking with the children can be great fun (and a great mess!)